carloskoo/Radio-link-climate-peru/consistency-github-base/README.md

 If raw hourly inputs are not available, `daily_pairs.csv` should be considered the reference dataset for public sharing and figure reproduction.

 ## Consistency analysis (ERA5 vs NASA POWER)
+This figure illustrates the consistency between ERA5/ERA5-Land and NASA POWER datasets using paired daily observations.
+The analysis focuses on representative radio links across different geographical regions in Peru to assess the reliability of climatological inputs used in radio propagation modeling.
 <p align="center">
   <img src="figures/consistency_combined_ieee.png" width="900">
 </p>

-**Figure.** Consistency assessment between ERA5/ERA5-Land and NASA POWER datasets for precipitation and relative humidity across representative radio links in Peru.
-The dashed line represents the ideal 1:1 agreement, while the solid line corresponds to the fitted regression model.
+The results indicate a high level of agreement for precipitation, supporting its direct use in attenuation models such as ITU-R P.838.
+In contrast, relative humidity shows moderate correlation and systematic bias, suggesting that correction or calibration may be required when integrating ERA5 data into gaseous attenuation models such as ITU-R P.676.